 - Write letters daily and share honest details about your life.
-Tell your partner about what you have planned. - Visit often, weekly if possible. - Talk on the telephone, as your budget will permit. - Bring some of your friends to visit with your partner. - Share a common interest, such as reading the same book or watching the same television show. - Share your budgeting concerns with each other. - Make decisions about money, children, housing, and jobs together.
+Tell your partner about what you have planned. - Visit often, weekly if possible. - Talk on the telephone, as the caregiver's budget will permit. - Invite some friends to visit with the caregiver. - Share a common interest, such as reading the same book or watching the same television show. - Share the family's budgeting concerns with each other. - Make decisions about money, children, housing and jobs together.

-Your partner may feel a lack of control in your relationship.
-The offender may be angry or upset when you are not around when he phones you or when you miss a visit.
-Your partner may also get upset if you have to make an emergency decision without his input.
+The incarcerated parent may feel a lack of control in the relationship.
+The offender may be angry or upset when the partner is not around when he phones or when she misses a visit.
+The offender may also get upset if she has to make an emergency decision without his input.
 Some offenders may not like having to depend upon others.
-These changes are normal, and your partner's fears are understandable.
-In these situations, talk about your feelings and concerns with each other openly and honestly.
-You will also have to learn to say 'no' when you cannot do something for your partner.
-You need to take care of yourself even if your partner feels threatened at times.
+These feelings are normal, but need to be understood and controlled.
+In these situations, both must talk about their feelings and concerns with each other openly and honestly.
+The partner will also have to learn to say 'no' when she cannot do something for the offender.
+The partner needs to take care of herself, even if the offender feels threatened at times.